Ground Thyme vs Dried Thyme: Not the Same - 1/3 Teaspoon Ground = 1 Teaspoon Dried

 • Often used in recipes where texture isn't an issue (like stews or braises)

-• Flavor release is slower compared to ground
+• Flavor release is slower as leaves rehydrate during cooking

 How Are They Used in Cooking?

-So now that we know what each type is, let’s talk about how they perform in real-world cooking situations.
-Both forms are incredibly useful — it’s all about choosing the right tool for the job.
+So now that we know what each type is, let's talk about how they perform in real-world cooking situations.
+Both forms are incredibly useful — it's all about choosing the right tool for the job based on cooking time and desired flavor profile.

 When to Use Ground Thyme

-• Great for thick sauces and gravies where clumps aren’t desirable
+• Great for thick sauces and gravies where leaf fragments would be undesirable

 Ground thyme mixed into a spice rub